Kaohsiung Fengyi Kaizhang Shengwang Temple

 開漳聖王廟外觀

-Built during the Jiaqing period of the Qing Dynasty, it has a history of over two hundred years and ranks among the four ancient temples of Fengshan District alongside Shuangci Pavilion, Chenghuang Temple, and Longshan Temple.
+Built during the Jiaqing period of the Qing Dynasty, it has a history of over two hundred years and is listed as one of the four ancient temples in Fengshan District, alongside Shuangci Pavilion, Chenghuang Temple, and Longshan Temple.

 Kaohsiung Fengyi Kaizhang Shengwang Temple Introduction

-Located on Zhongyi Street in Fengshan, Kaohsiung, the Kaizhang Shengwang Temple was built during the Qing Dynasty in the Qianlong period and has a history of over two hundred years.
-It is one of the four major ancient temples in Fengshan District, alongside Shuangci Pavilion, Chenghuang Temple, and Longshan Temple.
-The temple primarily venerates Chen Guang, a military hero who helped pacify the southern tribes during the reign of Emperor Gaozong of the Tang Dynasty, along with statues of General Ma Ren and General Li Boyao.
-The colorful door god paintings of the main hall are the works of national treasure-level painter Pan Lishui.
-Despite undergoing multiple renovations over the past two hundred years, the temple retains many intricately crafted stone sculptures.
-The temple has a grand atmosphere and solemn ambiance, preserving a strong sense of ancient simplicity.
-It is a significant center of faith for the local community, and one of the largest Kaizhang Shengwang Temples in Taiwan, with a spacious courtyard that serves as an important venue for various competitive performances and wedding celebrations.
+The Kaizhang Shengwang Temple, located on Zhongyi Street in Fengshan, Kaohsiung, was built during the Qing Dynasty's Qianlong period and has a history of over two hundred years.
+It ranks alongside Shuangci Pavilion, Chenghuang Temple, and Longshan Temple as one of the four ancient temples in Fengshan District.
+The temple primarily enshrines Chen Yuanguang, a功臣 who pacified the southern barbarians during the reign of Emperor Gaozong of the Tang Dynasty.
+It also features statues of General Ma Ren and General Li Boyao.
+The colorful paintings of the temple's main door gods are the work of the national treasure-level painter Pan Lishui.
+Despite undergoing several renovations over the past two hundred years, the temple retains many finely crafted stone carvings.
+The temple exudes grandiosity and solemnity, preserving a rich, ancient flavor.
+It is a vital center of faith in the area, drawing devoted worshippers and is one of the largest Kaizhang Shengwang Temples in Taiwan.
+The expansive plaza outside the temple has become an important venue for various competitive performances and celebratory events such as weddings.

 Recommended Hotel Bookings